 She had no one except me.
 But by now, I was a liability for her.
 I couldn’t do any work, and she couldn’t stay at home to take care of me.

 I didn’t realise the enormity of the problem.
-Not even when she packed me off to live with her daughter, who seeing my plight, decided to once again take me in.
-Her husband made the right gestures and even thought I’d be helpful in their home, being tough looking fella.
+Not even when she packed me off to live with her daughter, who saw my plight, and decided to once again take me in.
+Her husband made the right gestures and even thought I’d be helpful in their home, being a tough-looking fella.